 The purpose of your Nutrient Management Plan is to outline how to best utilize your on-farm nutrients, while also minimizing your impacts to resources such as water, soil, and air.
 The information in the Plan provides you with the knowledge and guidelines to properly manage nutrients via application to fields, crop management, and resource protection.
 It is your responsibility to follow all guidelines and management practices laid forth to ensure proper functioning and success of your nutrient management plan.

-The following nutrient management guidelines are based off of the Washington State NRCS 590 Nutrient Management Specification (Feb, 2014).
+The following nutrient management guidelines are based off of the Washington State NRCS 590 Nutrient Management Specification (Feb, 2014 from the NRCS online field office technical guidebook.
 This document focuses on the proper placement, timing, source, and rate of nutrient application to prevent impact to resources, and is the heart of your DNMP.

 Nutrient Management Requirements of Your DNMP:

 The rate and timing of organic nutrient application shall comply with agronomic application guidelines.
 Nitrogen application rates, above what is specified, shall be based on a soil test documenting the additional N need.
 When the actual rates used differ from the recommended rates, records will indicate the reasons for the difference.

 Where the Phosphorus Index rating is high, nutrient applications shall be phosphorus-based.

 Observe manure application set-backs from streams, ditches and other sensitive areas.
 Refer to Manure Application Setback Distances to determine the required setback distance.